 The biological drugs available in our centre were: infliximab, etanercept, adalimumab, and rituximab.

-The values for continuous variables are reported as the means \pm SD.
+The values for continuous variables are reported as the means $\pm$ SD.

-^a χ^2 test.
+- a $\chi^2$ test.

-^b Mann-Whitney U-test.
+- b Mann-Whitney U-test.

-^c Fisher's exact test.
+- c Fisher's exact test.

-cholesterol greater than 240 mg/dl, LDL-cholesterol greater than 160 mg/dl, HDL-cholesterol lower than 40 mg/dl, and a triglyceride level greater than 200 mg/dl.
-Additionally, patients requiring lipid-lowering drugs were also considered to have dyslipidaemia.
-Diabetes mellitus was defined according to the American and European Association for Diabetes19 as a fasting glucose level greater than 126 mg/dl or a blood glucose level above 200 mg/dl at any time of day.
-An active lifestyle was defined as being engaged in regular, low- to moderate-intensity physical activity for 20-30 min/day, 3 days/week.20 The comorbidities were defined according to definitions outlined in the Charlson index.21 Multimorbidity was defined as the concurrence of two or more chronic conditions in addition to RA.
+European Association for Diabetes as a fasting glucose level greater than 126 mg/dl or a blood glucose level above 200 mg/dl at any time of day.
+An active lifestyle was defined as being engaged in regular, low- to moderate-intensity physical activity for 20-30 min/day, 3 days/week.
+The comorbidities were defined according to definitions outlined in the Charlson index.
+Multimorbidity was defined as the concurrence of two or more chronic conditions in addition to RA.
 Health conditions were considered to be chronic if they had been present for at least 3 months.